 But these tough tests have become a bit tougher nowadays.
-The SAT Math section has been dramatically revised, but even the ACT experiences minor tweaks over time.
-On ACT Math, we see this attenuated evolution manifest in the form of new math concepts tested every once in a while.
+The SAT Math section was dramatically revised in 2016, but even the ACT has shifted slowly but surely over time.
+On ACT Math, we see this attenuated evolution manifest in the form of unexpected math concepts tested more and more frequently.
 As a result of these changes, students can expect to be tested on any one of a variety of advanced math topics on any given SAT or ACT.

-Test takers seeking top scores in the Math sections of the SAT and ACT should be prepared to answer problems addressing the following concepts:
+Test takers seeking top scores in the Math sections of the SAT and ACT should be prepared to answer problems involving the following concepts:

 - Arithmetic and Geometric Sequences